opencog/atomspace/examples/atomspace/README.md

 typically encountered:

 * Creating a read-only base AtomSpace, with a read-write overlay.
-* Throwing excpetions.
+* Throwing exceptions.
-* Storing the Atomspace in PostgreSQL
+* Storing the AtomSpace in PostgreSQL
 * Using the logger.
-* Calling Python from within the Atomspace.
+* Calling Python from within the AtomSpace.
-* Multithreading with ParallelLink and JoinLink
+* Multi-threading with ParallelLink and JoinLink
 * ... and much much more.

 Most of the querying and pattern matching examples are in the